SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/configuration.md

 ### Support link {#support-link}

-In the **Support link** section, you can enter a URL to be used to link to a support page.
-If you do not provide a link here, the default link to the {{< sag-dev-community >}} page will be used.
+In the **Support link** section, you can enter a default URL to be used to link to a support page (available in "Request support" option in the top-right user menu).
+If you leave it empty or set it to "false", then the link will not be shown by default.
+However, an application can override this setting by defining "supportUrl" application option.

-Enter "false" to hide the link.

 ### Password reset {#password-reset}